Promoting Environmental Management

 Environmental Issues and Initiatives

-Tokio Marine Group aims to contribute to the resolution of environmental issues that include alleviation of and adaptation to climate change, preservation of biodiversity and creation of a resource-recycling society and connect this with greater corporate value.
+Tokio Marine Group aims to contribute to the resolution of environmental issues that include alleviation of and adaptation to climate change, the preservation of biodiversity and creation of a resource-recycling society and connect this with greater corporate value.
 With this in mind, we are implementing a variety of initiatives in collaboration with various stakeholders.

 In order to contribute to alleviation of and adaptation to climate change, preservation of biodiversity and creation of a resource-recycling society, we are striving to enhance employees’ environmental awareness, conserve energy and boost environmental performance in the buildings we own and reduce paper consumption, among other efforts.
 Further, we encourage eco-safe driving throughout the value chain, utilize recycled parts and support the acquisition of Eco Action 21 certification.